jacobszmon/Git-Info-Pages/docs/04-Undoing-In-Git-With/04-Clean.md

 ## What is Clean?
 Clean offers a much more decisive way of undoing changes.
 Clean allows you to discard **untracked** files in your working directory.

-And because it's removing files that have no backups in previous commits, any affected file is permanently gone.
+Because ```git clean``` removes files that have no backups in previous commits, any affected file is permanently gone.

 ⚠️ ***WARNING***: Using clean can be dangerous.
 The discarded changes cannot be recovered.